tgtechy/CountdownGIFGenerator/README.md

 ![Alt text](images/2.png)

 ## Installation
-Download and run CountdownGIFGeneratorSetup.exe from the "Releases" link at the right hand side of the page.
-The setup file is in the "Assets" section.
-Click on the .exe file to download it.
+From the main repository page, click the "Latest Release" link on the right hand side of the page.
+Then click on the CountdownGIFGeneratorSetup.exe link to download it.
+Run CountdownGIFGeneratorSetup.exe to install.
 The setup file is not digitally signed so you will likely get a warning when installing.
 It has been scanned with multiple anti-virus programs and is virus-free.
 The SHA256 hash value for the file is provided for you to check against the downloaded version for additional secuirty.